 Akai Professional MPC One Standalone Sampler and Sequencer Review

 The Akai Professional MPC One Standalone Sequencer and Sampler is one of the best pad controller options for beat-making.
-A 7″ touch screen allows you to easily edit samples, while your melodies, bass lines and programming of beats is aided by 16 velocity and pressure sensitive pads.
+A 7″ touch screen allows you to easily edit samples, while your melodies, bass lines, and programming of beats is aided by 16 velocity and pressure-sensitive pads.

 On top of this, you are also able to add your own custom samples to the collection by connecting an external device via a USB cable, or by inserting an SD card.